Man arrested in connection to weekend shooting

 On Saturday, Jan.
 11, at about 3 p.m., emergency dispatch received a 9-1-1 call reporting a physical assault.
 Lockhart Police Officers arrived at the 900 block of S. Brazos Street, where they found the victim with a gunshot wound.
 EMS responded to the scene and transported the injured male to local hospital.
 He has since been released.

 The initial investigation indicated that Jesus Marcos Manzano, Jr. fired at the victim and fled the area.
-Officers were able obtain an arrest warrant for aggravated assault with a deadly weapon.
+Officers were able obtain an arrest warrant for Manzano.

 Manzano faces charges of aggravated assault with a deadly weapon.